KristianLyng/varnishfoo/chapter-4.rst

         sub vcl_recv {
                 # Calling the custom-sub is simple.
+                # There are no arguments or return values, because under
+                # the hood, "call" just copies the VCL into where the call
+                # was made.
+It is not a true function call.
                 call check_request_method;

+                # As a consequence, you can not write recursive custom
+                # functions.

+                # You can use == to check for exact matches.
+Both for
+                # strings and numbers.
+Varnish either does the right thing
+                # or throws a syntax error at you.
                 if (req.method == "POST") {
                         # This will never execute.
 The 'check_request_method'
                         # already checked the request method and if it was